Click for possible route/stop changes on the day of your tour.

-Located crosswise from the church at the intersection of Date Street and State Street, Amici Park is a popular neighborhood hangout.
+Located crosswise from the church at the intersection of Date Street and State Street, Amici Park is a popular Little Italy San Diego hangout.
 Children from the adjacent elementary school enjoy the park during recess while the community uses the green space’s bocce ball courts, large green lawn and small amphitheater.

 Commemorating Gunnery Sergeant John Basilone, the Piazza Basilone Memorial features a bust of the Medal of Honor recipient on its western edge.
 A quiet oasis on one of the neighborhood’s busiest blocks, the piazza has tables, chairs and benches where you can enjoy a cup of coffee, read a book or just enjoy refreshing breezes from the bay, which is within eyesight.
 Adorning the center of the piazza, the beautiful fountain represents the neighborhood’s seafaring heritage.
 There is also a touching memorial to neighborhood soldiers killed during the Korean War.

 The weekly Mercato which is the Italian term for market, takes place each Saturday from 9am to 1:30pm.
 Featuring more than 70 vendors, the Little Italy Mercato serves as the city’s downtown farmers market because it lines Date Street from Kettner Boulevard to Union Street.
 The fresh fish and produce, artisan foods and specialty items draw visitors and local residents.